wangchning/vocabulary/Vocabulary.md

 ### indelible
 - The blood had left an indelible mark on her shirt.

+### indicate
+To indicate means to point something out or to present evidence.
+If you feel sick during a car trip, you can indicate this to the driver by groaning loudly or announcing "I'm going to be sick!"

 ### indignant
 *Indignant* refers to anger based on unworthy or unfair behavior rather than merely injury to one's own interests.
 - If you discovered that a teacher gave ten extra points on a test to all students who sat in the front row, you'd be indignant.